psych10/psych10.github.io/prospectus/index.md

 *Problem sets*: Every other week there will be a R programming problem set due.
 Problem sets will be graded for completion only, not for correctness.
 We will attempt to provide feedback on individual assignments to help improve coding, but may be limited in our ability to do this for all students/problem sets.
 The instructional team is always happy to meet to provide additional feedback on coding questions.

 *Lecture videos*: You must watch each of the lecture videos and complete the quiz questions that are embedded in the lectures.
-Each week's videos are worth one half-letter grade in total; you must complete all of the videos to avoid losing the half-letter.
+Each week's videos are worth 2.5 points in total; you must complete all of the videos to avoid losing the half-letter.

-*Course meetings*: You must attend at least one synchronous course meeting each week, or complete a makeup assignment by the following Sunday evening.
+*Course meetings*: You must attend at least one synchronous course meeting each week, or complete a makeup assignment by the module deadline.

 *Sections*: Sections will be focused on work related to the final project.
 You must attend your weekly section meeting, or arrange in advance with your TA for a makeup activity.